Answering Questions from an Insurance Company After a Car Accident

 Insurance adjusters may use various tactics to try to devalue your claim, such as:

 The adjuster may claim that a recorded statement will speed up the process, but this statement may be used against you.

 For example, evidence could be collected later that contradicts what you say in a recorded statement, hurting your credibility.
 A recorded statement may also be an incomplete account of the accident and your injuries.
 Unfortunately, the value of your claim may be limited by this inaccurate account.

 Asking You to Sign a Medical Release Authorization

 The insurance adjuster may convince you to sign a medical release form to gain access to your medical records.
 However, the document you sign may provide for the release of medical records that are not relevant to the accident.
 The insurance company may use this to deny your claim based on a preexisting condition.

 Trying to Convince You That a Lawyer is Not Necessary

 The insurance adjuster may try to get you to talk to him or her without consulting with a lawyer.
 He or she may also urge you not to hire a lawyer.

-However, personal injury victims who decide to hire a lawyer often receive more compensation than those who do not.
+However, there are many benefits to hiring a personal injury lawyer, in fact, personal injury victims who decide to hire a lawyer often receive more compensation than those who do not.